pthkhnhlinh/SQL-Amazon-Sales-2025/README.md

 ---

-## SQL Queries

-All SQL scripts used in this analysis are located in the ... folder.
-Queries include:

-- Sales by product/category/day/location
-- Payment method breakdown
-- Order status distribution and cancellation rates
-- Customer sales, AOV, and retention metrics

----

 ## Visualization Report

-For visual insights and charts supporting this analysis, check out the [Amazon Sales 2025 Visualization Report (PDF)](./visualization_report.pdf).
+For visual insights and charts supporting this analysis, check out the [Amazon Sales 2025 Report (PDF)](visualization_report.pdf).

 ---